dynamsoft-docs/barcode-reader-docs/parameters/reference/accompanying-text-recognition-modes.md

 #### As JSON Parameter

 `AccompanyingTextRecognitionModes` as a JSON parameter is a JSON Object array.
 Each JSON Object has several keys for setting the mode and the value of arguments.
-The array index decides the priority the mode to recognize accompanying text.
+The array order decides the priority order the modes are applied.
 Default values will be used if there is no manual setting.

 | Json Object | Json Parameter Name | Value Type |
 | ----------- | ------------------- | ---------- |